 Beyond that, native smart TV interfaces from LG, Samsung, Sony, Vizio offer the app; but many other manufacturers are missing.
 If your TV doesn’t have a native app, but does support Apple AirPlay or Google Chromecast, you can cast directly to the set from another device.
 Otherwise, it’s the old HDMI from laptop to telly job.

 There are apps for the PS4/PS5 and Xbox One/Series S/X. On mobile there’s iPadOS, iOS and Android and Amazon Fire tablets.
 Windows, PC and Mac are supported through the major browsers.

 - No easy way to find 4K HDR/Dolby Atmos content

 Just Added features the hottest new picks, while there are dedicated rows for curated collections from channels or studios such as TCM (Turner Classic Movies), the DC Universe, or the best of HBO.
 That curated content tends to be topical.
-At the time of writing (March 2022), I see a row with 2022 Awards Picks with nominees and winners from the Oscars and Golden Globes.
+At the time of writing (February 2023), I see a row highlighting Black History Makers (for Black History Month), New Episodes This Week, and Shows to Crush.

 Search has predicted results as you type, and you can use voice search where it’s available on your device, as it is on an Apple TV 4K.

 What’s missing is 4K-, HDR- and Dolby Atmos-specific menus.
 The content is available (more on that later), but you’ll have to go into the title itself to find it.
 HBO Max automatically plays the highest quality video and audio, but it would be good to see a dedicated menu for supported titles.
 You’ll need the ad-free tier for 4K HDR streaming.